Does Botox Cause Cancer? What the Science Says

 Beyond its purification, the safety of Botox lies in how it’s used.
 A skilled injector administers very small, precise amounts of the product directly into targeted muscles.
 It’s not a treatment that spreads widely throughout your body; it works exactly where it’s placed.
 This localized effect is what allows it to smooth the muscles that cause crow’s feet or frown lines without affecting the rest of your facial expressions.
 This is also why your choice of provider is so important.
 The treatment is safe and reliable when administered by trained medical professionals who understand facial anatomy and follow strict safety protocols to deliver beautiful, natural-looking results.

-Does the Way Botox Works Affect Cancer Risk?
+Could the Way Botox Works Increase Cancer Risk?

 To really get to the bottom of this question, it helps to understand what Botox is actually doing in your body.
 The way it works is very specific and targeted, which is key to why it’s considered safe.
 Its job is to work on muscle movement, not to change the fundamental biology of your cells.
 Let’s break down what’s happening on a microscopic level.